-The bank's loan portfolio consists of direct notes receivable from district associations and qualifying other financing institutions, the bank's capital markets loan portfolio and other bank-owned loans.
+The bank's loan portfolio consists of direct notes receivable from district associations and qualifying other financing institutions (OFIs), the bank's capital markets loan portfolio and other bankowned loans.
 See Note 1, "Organization and Operations," Note 2, "Summary of Significant Accounting Policies" and Note 4, "Loans and Reserves for Credit Losses," to the accompanying financial statements for further discussions.

 The bank's capital markets loan portfolio predominantly includes participations, syndications and purchased whole loans, along with other financing structures within our lending authorities.
 The bank also refers to the capital markets portfolio as participations purchased.
-In addition to purchasing loans from our district associations, which may exceed their hold limits, the bank actively pursues the purchase of participations and syndications originated outside of the district's territory by other System institutions, commercial banks and other lenders.
+In addition to purchasing loans from our district associations, which may exceed their hold limits, the bank seeks the purchase of participations and syndications originated outside of the district's territory by other System institutions, commercial banks and other lenders.
 These loans may be held as earning assets of the bank or sub-participated to the associations or to other System entities.

-Gross loan volume of \$14.77 billion at December 31, 2015, reflected an increase of \$1.51 billion, or 11.4 percent, from December 31, 2014.
-The balance of \$13.26 billion at December 31, 2014, reflected an increase of \$1.48 billion, or 12.6 percent, from the \$11.78 billion balance at December 31, 2013.
-The increase in the loan portfolio from 2014 to 2015 is mainly attributable to a \$1.12 billion increase in the bank's direct loans to associations and other financing institutions and a \$396.2 million increase in the bank's capital markets loan portfolio.
+Gross loan volume of \$15.91 billion at December 31, 2016, reflected an increase of \$1.14 billion, or 7.7 percent, from December 31, 2015.
+The balance of \$14.77 billion at December 31, 2015, reflected an increase of \$1.51 billion, or 11.4 percent, from the \$13.26 billion balance at December 31, 2014.
+The increase in the loan portfolio from 2015 to 2016 is mainly attributable to a \$1.00 billion increase in the bank's direct loans to associations and OFIs and a \$134,365 increase in the bank's capital markets loan portfolio.